mkierzenka/SWDevProj/README.md

 ### Notes for things to improve from before:

-* Get rid of commandline arg stuff in Sorer main file, or at least refactor into another class to cleanup main.
-(Per 35:00 of swdev-v1)

-* Piazza #925_f2

-* In Schema, do we use a ton of memory to store the col types because we alloc big cols/blocks just to store the one element?
-Probably just make it a char array, saves lots of data -> piazza #939

 * Clean up client and server, try to get more than two clients to connect successfully